LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 ### Gradle

 They are also the Gradle projects.
 Please install [Gradle 7.x](https://gradle.org/install/) before you start.
+Type `./gradlew -v` in the terminal to test if the Gradle is installed properly.

 Please configure your IntelliJ Gradle JVM to {{ java_version }}.
 You can go to "Preferences", and expand `Build, Execution, Deployment` => `Build Tools` => `Gradle`.